 - Recognize the “value chain” along the path.

-- Understand the general methods of transporting natural gas from well to end-user.
+- Explain the general methods of transporting natural gas from well to end-user.

 - Processing & Natural Gas Liquids (NGLs)

-- Become familiar with both the domestic and global markets for LNG.
+- Describe both the domestic and global markets for LNG.

 What is due for this lesson?